taraspos/gae-workshop/level1/README.md

 > **Why CoreOS ❓**

 > Mostly for demonstration purpose.
-Evverybody used CentOS or Ubuntu.
+Everybody used CentOS or Ubuntu.
 > And it is completely, from bottom to top, about containers.
 And we will use containers in this workshop!

 > **Why Cloud-Config ❓**